Healthy Quintuple-Chocolate Dark Chocolate Truffle Tart (To Celebrate My 1st Blogiversary!)

 Healthy Quintuple-Chocolate Dark Chocolate Truffle Tart

-- Spray a springform cake pan with cooking spray and set aside.
+- Spray a 9" springform pan with cooking spray and set aside.

 - Scoop this mixture into the prepared cake pan and spread with the back of a spoon.
-Then, use a pastry roller to flatten further (or you may wrap your fingers with plastic wrap and bring the mixture to the edges of the pan manually)
+Use a pastry roller to flatten further (or you may wrap your fingers with plastic wrap and bring the mixture to the edges of the pan).